-Yesterday I ran my first Disciplined Agile (DA) training class.
+Yesterday I ran my first Disciplined Agile (DA) training course.
 It’s a highly interactive workshop using techniques from the Training from the BACK of the Room.
 Participants learn as much from each other and from the materials as they can.

 Disciplined Agile isn’t a Scaling Framework or another Agile methodology.
 It isn’t trying to be.
 DA is much more than that.
 It’s a comprehensive guide of all the things you need to do for an Agile transformation.